mozilla/data-docs/src/datasets/non_desktop/events_daily/reference.md

 ## Introduction

-`fenix_derived.events_daily` is designed to answer questions about events.
+`fenix.events_daily` is designed to answer questions about events.
 These include:

 - Funnels
 - Event Counts